knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 4.-While holding the reset button, power the device. (keep holding the reset button for 10 seconds, the release the button)

-5.-Your USB flash drive will light up and the sysupgrade image will be installed to your device.
+5.-Your USB flash drive will light up and the OpenWRT sysupgrade image will be installed/flashed to your device.

 6.-Now, you are back in bussines.
 Install the IOTgoat image again and go back to hacking the device.